nachocab/nachocab.github.io/_posts/2013-09-07-im-starting-a-30-day-challenge-to-get-back-to-blogging.md

 published: true
 category:
 tags: writing
+excerpt:
 ---
-{% include JB/setup %}

 I randomly found [this](http://jamimmunology.blogspot.com/2012/11/deletor-T-cells-singh-immunology-journal-club.html) blog post about T cells.
 It's written by Jamie Heather, an immunology PhD student in London, who posts his science thoughts online.
-He posts a few times a month, but he's keep it up for a few years.
+He posts a few times a month, but he has kept it up for a few years.
 I only had to read a couple of his [older](http://jamimmunology.blogspot.com/2013/05/up-goer-five-phd-description.html) [posts](http://jamimmunology.blogspot.com/2013/08/Decombinator-TCR-repertoire-analysis.html) to realize that *this is a guy I could grab a beer with*.

 Then I realized that the only content in my blog was four badly formatted posts with broken links, and that I hadn't posted anything new in two months.
 If browsing a few posts from a total stranger living in London made me think he was a cool guy, why am I not making it easy for other people to reach the same conclusion about me?